|COVID-19 Information Hotline|

 The Lutong Recreational Club was sort of a sister club to the Miri Recreational Club, but for Lutong, whereas Miri Recreational Club located for the Miri side.
 Some time in the late 1970s, the two clubs merged to form the Lutong Shell Club and the piece of land the club was on was provided back to the government.

 The current building, completely unchanged since, is now the Government Department of Urban and Social Development.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 In addition to the building, there is a field behind it usable football and other sports.